 Timeline Permit Required Other Required Action April 1 - November 15 Yes Acquire burn permit from Manitoba Conservation and Water Stewardship.
-Observe the RM's Fire Prevention Bylaw 09-02 A copy of the permit must be provided to the Site Environmental Officer or delegate.
+A copy of the permit must be provided to the Site Environmental Officer or delegate.
 Written notification must be provided to the Site Environmental Officer or delegate regarding intent to burn and when burn is extinguished.
-November 16 - March 31 [] No Written notification must be provided to the Site Environmental Officer or delegate regarding intent to burn and when burn is extinguished.
+November 16 - March 31 No Written notification must be provided to the Site Environmental Officer or delegate regarding intent to burn and when burn is extinguished.
 March 1 - March 31 No Written notification to Manitoba Conservation and Water Stewardship district office.